dhellmann/pymotw/PyMOTW/os/index.rst

 File Descriptors
 ================

-The os module includes the standard set of functions for working with low-level *file descriptors* (integers representing open files owned by the current process).
-This is a lower-level API than is provided by file() objects.
-I am going to skip over describing them here, since it is generally easier to work directly with file() objects.
+:mod:`os` includes the standard set of functions for working with low-level *file descriptors* (integers representing open files owned by the current process).
+This is a lower-level API than is provided by ``file()`` objects.
+I am going to skip over describing them here, since it is generally easier to work directly with ``file()`` objects.
 Refer to the library documentation for details if you do need to use file descriptors.

 Filesystem Permissions
 ======================

-The function os.access() can be used to test the access rights a process has for a file.
+The function ``os.access()`` can be used to test the access rights a process has for a file.

 .. include:: os_access.py
     :literal: